-A policy is a plan of action to guide decisions and actions of the organization as a whole.
-Surfrider Foundation national policies are passed by the Board of Directors and guide the actions of the national office and the chapters.
-These policies state the official position of the organization in purpose and practice.
+The Surfrider Foundation’s national policies are passed by the Board of Directors and guide the actions of the national office and the chapters.
+These policies state the official position of the organization in purpose and practice:

 Typically, passed by the Surfrider Foundation’s national Board of Directors in favor or opposition of a specific issue, project or campaign.
 The intent of a resolution is to not be the overarching policy of the organization but to apply to a specific issue, project or campaign.
 An example would be a resolution of support for the removal of dams to restore watersheds that are important habitats and supply clean water and beach sediments to the coast.
 Such a resolution clarifies the Surfrider Foundations role regarding watershed restoration.

 Represented by over 50,000 members and approximately 80 local chapters in the U.S., the Surfrider Foundation also has affiliations in Argentina, Australia, Brazil, Europe, and Japan.
 The Surfrider Foundation has adopted the following principles to guide and govern the activities of the organization .

 1. SURFRIDER recognizes the biodiversity and ecological integrity of the planet's coasts are necessary and irreplaceable.
 SURFRIDER is committed to preserving natural living and non-living diversity and ecological integrity of the coastal environment.

 2. SURFRIDER promotes the right of low-impact, free and open access to the world's waves and beaches for all people.
 SURFRIDER acts to preserve this right of access.

 3. SURFRIDER is dedicated to enhancing wave-riding opportunities in ways which will not adversely impact nearshore ecosystems.